 In 1555 Michel de Nostradame (better known as simply Nostradamus) published his book Les Prophéties.
 The book, featuring 942 poetic quatrains, allegedly foretold the future.

-The famed astrologer has been credited with predicting everything from the rise of Hitler to the shooting of JFK.
+The famed astrologer has been credited with predicting everything from the rise of Hitler to the shooting of JFK and the September 11th terror attacks.
 Whether you’re a believer or a sceptic, there’s no denying that there have been eerie correlations between the predictions of Nostradamus, and major historical events.
 But what about the future that is still to come?
 Here are just a few of Nostradamus’ predictions that we should look out for in 2022.

 2021 was a busy year for Nostradamus’ predictions, however, one that has been at the forefront of predictions for the past few years is the threat of an asteroid impacting the Earth.